supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

 > **Note**: This step is only needed for the classical baselines.
 GCS-Q determines $k$ automatically as part of its optimization.

+---

+### Step 4: Define the Evaluation Metric

+How do we objectively compare clustering results across different algorithms?
+We use the **structural balance penalty** — a metric directly aligned with the correlation clustering objective.
+A perfect clustering would have:
+- All **positive** correlations (co-moving stocks) **within** the same cluster
+- All **negative** correlations (opposing stocks) **between** different clusters

+Any violation of these two rules incurs a penalty: